 Caravaggio is one of the most characteristic representatives of Italian medieval painting.
 The perfection that a “god inspired” work must have, in order to give the necessary respect to the religious subjects, as the light is coming from an indefinite place to lit only the faces of protagonists of every scene, hiding anything not necessary to the narration, is the fundamental characteristic of every one of his paintings.
 My personal contact with his paintings was very probably one of the first I ever had with works of world class artists and this fact has an importance for the inspiration who led my choice to put it in this list, as well as to the way I combined, since then, his paintings with a precise music school.

 This first contact happened in 1997, when, in the context of “European Capital of Culture”, one of the three most important events in Thessaloniki, was the host of an exposition of Caravaggio’s works to the “Little Palace”.
 It’s a fact that as I grow up I realize that the artworks I consider to be on the top, are made in an era closer to ours, living with the hope that before the end of my voyage in this world I will be able to enjoy the one of “today”.
-Although, then, Caravaggio’s paintings seemed to me unsurpassed, with the main characteristic that impressed me to be the perfection and the fidelity on the human figures capturing, who many times make the paintings seem as photographs.
+Although, then, Caravaggio’s paintings seemed to me unsurpassed, with the main characteristic that impressed me to be the perfection and the fidelity on the human figures capturing, which many times makes the paintings to seem as photographs.

-The same period, because of my music studies at the conservatory, the music that I listened to was Baroque and the composer I considered as the best was Vivaldi, with the objectively easy to admire creation of “Four Seasons”.
+The same period, because of my music studies at the conservatory, the music that I listened to was Baroque and the composer I considered as the best was Vivaldi, with the objectively easiness to admire creation of “Four Seasons”.
 I think that this is the reason that for this painting, narrating a very well known religious story, was very nicely combined to one of the most popular parts of “Four Seasons”, the well known “Storm” or 3rd movement of “Summer”.
 The almost anxious presence of continuous short beats can represent the panic of the moment, when in the crowd, under the Roman soldiers’ and Christ disciples’ presence, Judas is making a complicated movement to reach his teacher and kiss him, in an action who defined the supreme religious crime, the betrayal of God by the humans, an action that in other historical circumstances, without the oppression of the Christian Church for centuries, could be an excellent subject for theatrical tragedies.
 Music is following the feelings of every person, being negatively excited by what is happening, except of Jesus himself, obviously, who must be in a notable serenity and thus to attract our attention only in the passages of longer beats.

 The painting, and Caravaggio’s work as a whole, is maybe the most Baroque form of art I ever had the chance see in painting and I couldn’t observe it with the work of any composer but his compatriot’s, Vivaldi.